Euchie23/GeoTentacles/hotspot_predictions/README.md

 - 2020: **0.584**

 Overall discrimination is consistently above random expectations, with performance variability reflecting changing ecological conditions rather than overfitting.

 ---

-## 🧭 Decision Framing & Intended Use
-This model is designed as a **decision-support tool**, not a deterministic predictor of catch.

-Recommended use cases include:
-- Prioritizing survey or monitoring effort toward higher-probability regions
-- Screening large spatial domains to identify areas of elevated aggregation risk
-- Supporting spatial planning under uncertainty, where false positives are costly

-Probability outputs are intended to inform *relative risk and prioritization*, rather than binary operational decisions in isolation.

----

-## 📌 Applied Example
-**Example scenario:**
-If a monitoring program were planned for 2018, polygons with predicted hotspot probability above a conservative threshold (e.g. >0.4) could be prioritized for survey allocation.
-Lower-probability regions would remain candidates for background sampling, ensuring coverage while focusing limited resources on areas with higher aggregation potential.

-This illustrates how probabilistic outputs can guide **risk-aware planning** without assuming guaranteed outcomes.

----